ThatBlockyPenguin/Blog_Dev/docs/article/game-changing-tech.md

 Overall, integrated services and multiplayer environments are essential components of the modern video gaming experience.
 They allow players to connect with each other and access a wide range of gaming content, creating a rich and vibrant gaming culture.

+#### Security Issues

 With the inclusion of such services, game developers have had to put systems in place that ensure a fair and welcoming space for everyone.
 This may be by creating filters that prevent certain words from appearing in messages, by implementing a banning feature that allows repeat offenders to be removed from the platform, and so on.

 There are also new security risks being exposed by computer games.
 A report by SecurityHQ states that “there has been a monumental surge in targeted cyber-attacks against the gaming sector, with a 167% increase in web application attacks in 2021 alone”.
 Of course, as the industry grows, the motivation for a successful attack grows with it. {% include refpointer.html id=27 %}

 A recent example is _Minecraft_ and the Log4Shell vulnerability.
 Log4Shell was discovered by Chen Zhaojun of the Alibaba Cloud Security Team, and is the name given to a zero-day vulnerability in Log4j, a popular logging framework for the Java programming language. _Minecraft: Java Edition_ is developed in the Java programming language, and uses Log4j, and as such, was affected by this vulnerability.  {% include refpointer.html id=28 %} {% include refpointer.html id=29 %}

-The official article on the Minecraft Help website stated that “This exploit affects many services - including _Minecraft: Java Edition_”.
+The official article on the Minecraft Help website stated that “This exploit affects many services - including \_Minecraft: Java Edition\_”.
 Their response to the situation was swift and well-handled, providing a fix for all affected versions of the game. {% include refpointer.html id=29 %}

+Other issues that game developers have to worry about are social exploitation, such as phishing, in their in-game chats.
+Similarly, American game publisher 2K recently had their helpdesk compromised, and had malicious content sent out to their customers. {% include refpointer.html id=27 %}

 ## References: